QDuc14/NeonMoon-infoBot/README.md

 # Install node module

-From root of the project:
+From root of the project open `Command Prompt` run:
 ```bash
 npm install
 ```

 # Run bot

-From root of the project:
+From root of the project open `Command Prompt` run:
 ```bash
 npm start
 ```